verveguy/tana-helper/README.md

 # tana-helper
 Simple API service that provides a form of "Semantic search" for Tana along with potentially other useful API services.

-All payloads are in JSON.
-All results are in Tana paste format.
+All payloads are in JSON (with the exception of one, documented below) All results are in Tana paste format.

 ## Running